kammitama5/kammitama5.github.io/_posts/2017-11-8-Wednesday-November-8th.md

 ## Tomorrow...Haskell!

-- I'll be going to a Haskell talk on Facebook's GHC Haxl Linker system!
+- I'll be going to a [Haskell talk](https://www.meetup.com/haskellhackers/events/244525354/) on Facebook's GHC Haxl Linker system!
 - I'm excited to catch up with friends!
 - Oh, and the following day, when I get back, I have an interview for an internship! :)
+- Phil also scheduled the next [PureScript meetup](https://www.meetup.com/LA-PureScript/events/244935247/).
+I'll be in Maryland at the [John Hopkins Applied Physics lab](https://en.wikipedia.org/wiki/Applied_Physics_Laboratory), for a [Flight Software Workshop](http://flightsoftware.jhuapl.edu/) on autonomous spacecraft, so I won't be able to make it physically, but I'll *definitely* be there for the livestream!

 ## Final Project